 This last point is key because you will see that despite being in a Category with lots of other Udemy competitors, some of these courses are doing well because they are sub-classified into a niche topic within that Category.
 Udemy competition would be too difficult to handle for a starting online course creator so it’s best to avoid as many Udemy competitors as you can.

 We decided to look at a wide variety of niches in order to give you a feel for what’s out there and what is possible, or not.
-Following are 11 niche topics with descriptions of the “Hot and New” course as well as a brief analysis of the niche opportunity.
+Following are 11 low competition niche topics with descriptions of the “Hot and New” course as well as a brief analysis of the niche opportunity.

 The Ultimate Guide to Digitally Painting Everything is a new course in the Category of Game Design.
 Game Design itself has just 295 courses, which is not too bad competitively speaking.
 However, in this course’s chosen topic of “Digital Painting” there are just 46 courses.
 It would appear that this course instructor has gained an edge over its Udemy competitors by gaining nearly 12,000 students and 189 reviews with high ratings in just a couple of months.